CHERIoT Programmers' Guide

 We have discussed all of the primary permissions from Table 1.
 CHERIoT primary permissions with the exception of those related to sealing.
 Sealing a capability transforms it from something that conveys rights and can be used to exercise those rights into an opaque token.
 It can be transformed back with the converse unseal operation.

 The CHERIoT encoding has space for only three bits of object type (in contrast with 'big CHERI' systems such as Morello that typically have 18 bits).
 This is sufficient for a small number of core parts of the ABI but not enough for general-purpose use.
-To mitigate this limitation, the memory allocator provides a set of APIs (see Section 6.7.
+To mitigate this limitation, the CHERIoT memory allocator provides a set of APIs (see Section 8.7.
 Allocating on behalf of a caller) that virtualise the sealing mechanism.
 The same mechanism is also used to build software-defined capabilities.

 The object type in a CHERIoT capability is interpreted differently depending on whether the sealed capability is executable or not.
 For executable capabilities, most of the object types are reserved for sealed entry (sentry) capabilities.
 A sentry capability can be unsealed automatically by jumping to it.
 Return addresses are automatically sealed by the jump-and-link instructions, so you cannot modify a return address, you can only jump to it.

 Beyond that, return addresses are sealed as a different kind of sentry.
-If you substitue a return address on the stack with a function pointer (or vice versa) you will get a trap in the jump.
+If you substitute a return address on the stack with a function pointer (or vice versa) you will get a trap in the jump.
 This makes control-flow hijacking attacks very hard to mount on a CHERIoT system.

 Sentries are also used as a building block for cross-compartment calls.
 A sentry can point to a region of memory that contains both code and data.
 The data is accessible via PC-relative addressing only after jumping into the code.

-1.5.
+2.7.
 Controlling interrupt status with sentries

 In conventional RISC-V (and most other architectures) the interrupt status is controlled via a special register.
 This register can be modified only in some privileged mode.
-The CHERIoT ISA allows it to be modified by any code running with the access-system-registers permission in the program counter capability.
+The CHERIoT ISA allows it to be modified by any code running with the Access System Registers permission in the program counter capability.

 Embedded software often wants to disable interrupts for short periods but granting the permission to toggle interrupts makes auditing availability guarantees between mutually distrusting components almost impossible.
 Instead, CHERIoT provides three kinds of sentries that control the interrupt status.
 These either enable or disable interrupts, or leave the interrupt enabled state untouched.
 The branch-and-link instruction captures the current exception state in the return sentry.